LuddaLudwig/UPLforOAR/README.md

 ## Example emissions data

-This is example uses Hg emissions data from the recent [EPA rule-making](https://www.regulations.gov/document/EPA-HQ-OAR-2009-0234-20132) NESHAP for Coal- and Oil-fired Electric Utility Steam Generating Units.
+This example uses Hg emissions data from the recent [EPA rule-making](https://www.regulations.gov/document/EPA-HQ-OAR-2009-0234-20132) NESHAP for Coal- and Oil-fired Electric Utility Steam Generating Units.
 This data set contains a lot of test report information, but only